MakerXStudio/node-common/README.md

 ### Polyfilling fetch for NodeJS v16

-If you are using NodeJS v16 or below, you will need to polyfill the global `fetch` function.
-We recommend using [node-fetch](https://github.com/node-fetch/node-fetch?tab=readme-ov-file#providing-global-access).
+When using NodeJS v16 or below, you must polyfill the global `fetch` function.
+We recommend using [node-fetch](https://github.com/node-fetch/node-fetch?tab=readme-ov-file#providing-global-access) as a drop-in polyfill choice. **Note:** Due to node 16 and earlier versions no longer being maintained, we also strongly recommend the project be updated to the current LTS version.

 ## Authorisation